 - Ensure that any actions identified in the Health Plan are progressed in a timely way by liaising with health relevant professionals;

-- In recognising that a child's physical, emotional and mental health can impact upon their learning, where this is necessary, to liaise with the Virtual School Head to ensure as far as possible this is minimised for the child.
+- In recognising that a child's physical, emotional and mental health can impact upon their learning, the social worker should, where necessary, liaise with the Virtual School Head to ensure as far as possible this is minimised for the child.
 (Should there be any delay in the child's Health Plan being actioned, the impact for the child with regard to their learning should be highlighted to the relevant health practitioners);

-- To support the Looked After Child's carers in meeting the child's health needs in an holistic way; this includes sharing with them any health needs that have been identified and what additional support they should receive, as well as ensuring they have a copy of the Care Plan;
+- To support the child's carers in meeting the child's health needs in an holistic way; this includes sharing with them any health needs that have been identified and what additional support they should receive, as well as ensuring they have a copy of the Care Plan;

-- Where a Looked After Child is undergoing health treatment, to monitor with the carers how this is being progressed and ensure that any treatment regime is being followed;
+- Where a Child in Care is undergoing health treatment, to monitor with the carers how this is being progressed and ensure that any treatment regime is being followed;

 - To communicate with the carers and child's health practitioners, including dentists, those issues which have been properly delegated to the carers;

-It is important that at the point of Accommodating a child, as much information as possible is understood about the child's health, especially where the child has health or behavioural needs that potentially pose a risk to themselves, their carers and others.
+It is important that at the point of accommodating a child, as much information as possible is understood about the child's health, especially where the child has health or behavioural needs that potentially pose a risk to themselves, their carers and others.
 It is also vital to obtain information about parental and/or family health information, to ensure any relevant information is available for the child in the future or when required in the best interest for the child.
 Any such issues should be fully shared with the carers, together with an understanding as to what support they will receive as a result.

 3.3 Who carries out Health Assessments?

-The first Health Care Assessment must be conducted by a registered medical practitioner.
-Subsequent assessments may be carried out by a registered nurse or registered midwife, who should provide the Social Worker with a written report and Health Care Plan (see Section 3.4, Arranging Health Assessments).
+The first Health Assessment must be conducted by a registered medical practitioner / paediatrician.
+Subsequent assessments may be carried out by a registered nurse or registered practitioner, who should provide the social worker with a written report and Health Care Plan (see Section 3.4, Arranging Health Assessments).

-The Social Worker should contact the Children in Care Health team as soon as the child comes in to care and liaise with the carer/residential staff to arrange the first assessment with the child's LAC paediatrician.
-Subsequent health assessments are carried out for all children by LAC nurses in the city and within a 20-30 mile radius.
-For those children placed out of area the LAC health team liaises with hosting health authority to arrange an assessment according to their local arrangements, with the support of the CCG.
+The social worker should contact the Children in Care Health team as soon as the child comes in to care and liaise with the carer/residential staff to arrange the first assessment with the Children in Care paediatrician.
+Subsequent Health Assessments are carried out for all children by CiC nurses in the city and within a 20-30 mile radius.
+For those children placed out of area, the CiC health team liaises with hosting Health Provider to arrange an assessment according to their local arrangements, with the support of the CCG.

 Before a Health Assessment takes place, social workers must fully complete the Consent Form, Parental History and ensure there is clear consent to obtain health history for the child and parents (where possible), to ensure it is available at the time of the appointment.

 In order for the Health Assessment to be conducted, the social worker must ensure that the parent(s) have given consent - this will usually be recorded on the Placement Information Plan / Initial Health Assessment Form at the point of becoming Looked After.
-Where a Care Order is in place, evidence of this and the Local Authority consent will suffice and a confirmatory letter should be sent to the LAC Health team when the Order is made.
+Where a Care Order is in place, evidence of this and the local authority consent will suffice and a confirmatory letter should be sent to the CiC Health team when the Order is made.

 The health professional conducting the assessment will complete a relevant Initial Health Assessment documentation and a develop Health Plan in conjunction with the child, carer, which should be passed to the child's social worker - who should give copies to the child's carer and the child's GP.Workers should give appropriate consideration to whether there is a requirement for an interpreter to be present, and arrange accordingly.

 4. Health Plans

-Each Looked After Child's Care Plan must incorporate a Health Plan in time for the first Looked After Review, with arrangements as necessary incorporated into the child's Placement Plan/Placement Information Record.
+Each child's Care Plan must incorporate a Health Plan in time for the first Looked After Review, with arrangements as necessary incorporated into the child's Placement Plan.

 4.1 Strength and Difficulty Questionnaires

-Understanding a Looked After Child's emotional, mental health and behavioural needs is as important as their physical health.
-All local authorities are required to use the Strength and Difficulty Questionnaires (SDQs) to assess the emotional needs of each child before a child has been in care for 12 months.
-The timing should coincide with the closest health assessment.
+Understanding a child's emotional, mental health and behavioural needs is as important as their physical health.
+All local authorities are required to use the Strength and Difficulty Questionnaires (SDQs) to assess the emotional needs of each child, of 5years and over, before a child has been in care for 12 months.
+The timing should coincide with the closest Health Assessment.

-The SDQ Questionnaire, along with any other tool which may be used to assist, can be used to identify the needs and be part of the child's Health Plan.
+The SDQ, along with any other tool which may be used to assist, can be used to identify the needs and be part of the child's Health Plan.
 It is therefore encouraged that the SDQ should be completed prior to the Health assessment, so that this can inform the assessment more robustly.
 It should be completed by the child's foster carer or residential worker, supported by the fostering support worker, and in consultation with the child's social worker.
 Support and services for the child should then be identified as required.